-Internal Audit performs independent and objective assessment and assurance activity, and evaluates the effectiveness of risk control and management processes, internal control, compliance and corporate governance, adding value and flagging needs for modifications, as appropriate, and detecting aspects for improvement in the undertaking's operations.
+Internal Audit performs independent and objective assessment and assurance activity, and evaluates the effectiveness, for example, of risk control and management processes, internal control, compliance and corporate governance, adding value and flagging, where appropriate needs for modifications, as appropriate, and detecting aspects for improvement in Línea Directa's operations.

-The Internal Audit function is performed in accordance with the Internal Audit Charter, which was updated and approved by the Bankinter Group's audit and compliance committee in May 2018.
-This Charter defines the principles for action, responsibilities, dependencies and competences of the Internal Audit function.
+The Internal Audit function is performed in accordance with the Internal Audit Policy, which was updated and approved by Línea Directa's audit and compliance committee in July 2017.
+This Policy defines the principles for action, responsibilities, dependencies and competences of the Internal Audit function.